-You can register or manage your account online at masinvest.co.nz
+You can register or manage your account online at masinvest.co.nz.

-Switching between Funds
+Switching between funds

-You can build your own investment portfolio from our range of 7 investment Funds.
-The 7 Funds are designed to suit a broad range of investors.
+You can build your own investment portfolio from our range of 7 investment funds.
+The 7 funds are designed to suit a broad range of investors.

-The MAS Retirement Savings Scheme offers you the flexibility to change your Fund(s) at any time, and there is no minimum amount required to switch Fund(s).
-We do not currently charge a fee for switching between Funds.
+The MAS Retirement Savings Scheme offers you the flexibility to change your fund at any time, and there is no minimum amount required to switch fund.
+We do not currently charge a fee for switching between funds.
 This may change in the future.

-You can switch Fund(s) by making a change in the MAS Investor Portal, or by completing a Switch and Future Investment Strategy Change Form available at mas.co.nz/retirement-savings-documents
+You can switch funds by making a change in the MAS Investor Portal, or by completing a Switch and Future Investment Strategy Change Form available at mas.co.nz/retirement-savings-documents.

-If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the Fund(s) using the unit price for that day.
+If we receive a switch request by 5pm on any given valuation day (which is generally every business day in Auckland and Wellington) and the application is accepted, we will process your switch and issue units in the fund using the unit price for that day.
 If your switch request is received after 5pm or on a non-business day, we will generally use the unit price for the next valuation day being the day the request is accepted.

-If you request a switch, we'll sell units from one investment option(s) and use the proceeds to buy units in the other investment option(s).
+If you request a switch, we'll sell units from one investment options and use the proceeds to buy units in the other investment options.

-• See section 'Deferring or suspending withdrawals, transfers and switches' on page 17 for a description of the circumstances where we may suspend or defer switches.
+• See section Deferring or suspending withdrawals, transfers and switches on page 17 for a description of the circumstances where we may suspend or defer switches.

-We do not currently apply a buy/sell spread to Fund switches.
+We do not currently apply a buy/sell spread to fund switches.

-You can also find out more information about the Funds we offer in the MAS Retirement Savings Scheme PDS available at mas.co.nz/retirement-savings
+You can also find out more information about the funds we offer in the MAS Retirement Savings Scheme PDS available at mas.co.nz/retirement-savings.